042423-Chevron-batch/Jvon-Allen-code/Week_1_Project/test1.md

   if [ "$selection2" == "no" ]
       then
-      echo -e "\nDo you want to try our Watermelon soda?
+      echo -e "\nDo you want to try our Watermelon Crush soda?
 We have 3 of them. (yes/no)" read selection3 fi

 #user selects to try Watermelon soda
   if [ "$selection3" == "yes" ]
       then